reyesgo/cybersec-project-docs/README.md

 - The use of a Load balancer is to prevent a server from overloading by distributing the flow of traffic across all available servers.
 Another benefit of a load balancer is that it can run SSL off-loading to repel a DDoS attack by forwarding all SSL based encryption to a dedicated server to decrypt incoming traffic and then forward the unencrypted traffic to the available web servers to relieve them from using its resources to decrypt the data.
 - the Advantage of a jumb box is that it provides another layer in the defense in depth approach.
 The concept of a jump box is a security hardened single point to our network.
 It acts as a bridge between two trusted systems in the network.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the system.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the system. we use the following beats to accomplish this task:

-- Filebeat monitors and collects System changes such as system log events, sudo command events, SSH login attempts, and the creating of new users and groups and forwards them to the ELK server to be analysed via our Kibana web interface.
+ -  Filebeat monitors the log files and forwards them to ELK server to be indexed.
-- Metricbeat monitors and collects information of the overall health of our docker contained web servers such as system, host and container metrics that we can also analyse via Kibana.
+ -  Metricbeat collects metrics from the operating system and from services running on the server to be analysed.

 The configuration details of each machine may be found below.